Are You Ready for Kapha Season?February 26, 2019

 - Health problems such as diabetes, high cholesterol, high blood pressure

-What Kapha-types need to do to stay balanced and healthy:
+What Kapha-types need to do to stay balanced and healthy: (Note – don’t be overwhelmed!
+Just pick one of two of the following to focus on)

 - Exercise daily (especially in the early morning)

 - Get up and get moving before 6:00 a.m. (two hours before sunrise is optimal) and don’t take afternoon naps.
-Sleeping during Kapha times of day (6-10) result in sluggishness and a Kapha-type will lack motivation for the rest of the day.
+Sleeping during Kapha times of day (6-10) results in sluggishness and a Kapha-type will lack motivation for the rest of the day.
 Because the water element is so strong in Kapha types, they need to keep moving or they will stagnate like an obstructed river.

 - De-clutter to lighten their load, physically, mentally and emotionally